eu-ge-ne/slice-tree/README.md

 ### `SliceTree.proto.read()`

-Returns characters in the text buffer's section, specified by start (inclusive) and end (exclusive) indexes.
+Returns characters in the buffer's section, specified by start (inclusive) and end (exclusive) positions.

 Syntax